kenwer/detectorist/README.md

 *   **Image Browser:** Load and browse images from a local folder using drag & drop.
 *   **Detect and crop objects using AI:** Run model inference using the included ONNX models.
-*   **Adjustable Thresholds:** Interactively change confidence and NMS thresholds to see their effect on detections in real-time.
+*   **Adjustable Confidence Threshold:** Interactively change confidence to see the effect on detections in real-time.
 *   **Multiple Image Formats:** Supports common image formats like PNG, JPG, BMP, and also 10 bit HEIC/HEIF or Sony RAW (.ARW).
 *   **EXIF Data Viewer:** Displays selected EXIF metadata for the current image.
 *   **Save cropped copies:** Automatically isolate detected objects in all loaded images.